 Over the years this celebration with colours has especially enticed photographers, enough for them to risk taking their expensive camera equipment, covered in all kinds of professional and homemade covers, to capture that one perfect shot featuring an explosion that is an exemplary amalgamation of gulal (dry colours), dance, music, and all around cheerfulness.

 Barsana and Nandgaon are villages that are immersed in Indian heritage, mythology, and culture.
-Barsana being the villlage of Radha and Nandgaon taking its name from Krishna have long been the epicenter of Holi celebrations in the region.
+Barsana being the village of Radha and Nandgaon taking its name from Krishna have long been the epicentre of Holi celebrations in the region.
 The Phoolon ki Holi (Holi of Flowers) played in Vrindavan on the third day makes this the “Holi-Trinity” of all major celebrations.

 Holi, a Hindu festival, is played and celebrated all across India – usually in/around March – and even internationally now, so why are the ones in these two small villages of India so special?

-To find the right answer, you simply have to experience it yourself, but to give you a little insight, what makes Holi so special is the zest and vigor with which it is played in these parts and of course the extravagance and plot that forms the basis of the origin.
+To find the right answer, you simply have to experience it yourself but to give you a little insight, what makes Holi so unique is the zest and vigour with which it is played in these parts and of course the extravagance and plot that forms the basis of the origin.
 Call it an Indian-ized Romeo and Juliet if you may – without any bloodshed – that oozes fun, frolic, naughtiness, jubilation, colour, and of course sticks… lots and lots of sticks.